-Our electives were expanded and made available for all students (both academy and home study) by providing them all in our CMS (course management system).
+Our electives were expanded, specifically our a-g electives, and made available for all students (both academy and home study) by providing them all in our CMS (course management system).
 This provided both groups of students greater access to a wide variety of offerings which will improve student engagement.
-Next year we'll focus on high school electives that meet a-g requirements.